 - Talen in David Eddings' Elenium/Tamuli 'verse has one of these - a street-urchin with enough talents to classify as a borderline Marty Stu (eidetic memory, incredible artistic skills, unbeatable in lockpicking and pickpocketing, highly intelligent, does complicated math in his head despite having little formal education...)

 - Parodied in Night Watch with young Nobby as the Artful Nudger (specifically a parody of Gavroche, since most of the book is a Deconstruction of Les Misérables).
-When Vimes gets sent to the past in Night Watch, he (and presumably, Sergeant Keel, who was Vimes' actual mentor in the original timeline) immediately hires Nobby as an informant when they cross paths, recognizing the utility of small cheeky street urchins (what with having known Nobby for most of their mutual lives).
+When Vimes gets sent to the past in Night Watch, he immediately hires Nobby as an informant when they cross paths, recognizing the utility of small cheeky street urchins (what with having known Nobby for most of their mutual lives).

 - Lyra of His Dark Materials is a rare female example.
 Well, she just acts like this despite having a good place to stay.
 Later on, when she really ends up on the street in a strange city, she finds it's not so fun.

-- Beyond The Western Sea has two, Fred No-name and Ralph Toggs.*
+- Beyond the Western Sea has two, Fred No-name and Ralph Toggs.note

 - Any number of Horatio Alger, Jr. characters.
 His first (and arguably best) children's novel, Ragged Dick, is the archetype of Alger's street hero books.